 - Pump mounting: Spline shaft DIN 5462 / ISO 14.
-Mounting flange ISO 7653-D. - It must be possible to disengage the power take off to prevent overspeed when the hydraulic system is not in use. - The output speed of the power take off must not exceed the pump's max speed. - The permitted torque output on the power take off must be higher than the pump's shaft torque at maximum pressure. - The power take off's direction of rotation must correspond with the selected pump, which is supplied in left-hand (L) or right-hand (R) designs.
+Mounting flange ISO 7653-D. - The pump can be engine, flywheel or gearbox mounted - \bullet The output speed of the power take off must not exceed the pump's max speed, relieved = 2700 rpm - The permitted torque output on the power take off must be higher than the pump shaft's torque at maximum pressure - The power take off's direction of rotation must correspond with the selected pump, which is supplied in left-hand (L) or righthand (R) designs